-Lake Okeechobee stage was 12.51 feet NGVD on June 13, 2021, 1.06 feet lower than a month ago, and 0.31 feet higher than one year ago (Figure LO-1).
-Lake stages were above the ecological envelope from August 1, 2020 to March 30, 2021, but are currently following along the upper threshold of the envelope (Figure LO-2).
+Lake Okeechobee stage was 12.56 feet NGVD on June 20, 2021, 0.64 feet lower than a month ago, and 0.25 feet higher than one year ago (Figure LO-1).
+Lake stages were above the ecological envelope from August 1, 2020 to March 30, 2021 but are currently following along the upper threshold of the envelope (Figure LO-2).
 The Lake has been within the envelope around a third of the time since January 1, 2021.
-Lake stage declined slowly from mid-November, 2020 through mid-February, 2021, before recession rates increased; stage has declined over 2.5 feet since mid-March, averaging a roughly 0.19 feet per week recession rate (Figure LO-3).
-According to NEXRAD, 0.41 inches of rain fell directly on the Lake last week.
+Lake stage declined slowly from mid-November 2020 through mid-February 2021, before recession rates increased; stage has declined over 2.5 feet since mid-March, averaging a roughly 0.19 feet per week recession rate (Figure LO-3).
+According to NEXRAD, 2.09 inches of rain fell directly on the Lake last week.

-Average daily inflows (excluding rainfall) decreased from the previous week, going from 395 cubic feet per second (cfs) to 285 cfs.
-Outflows (excluding evapotranspiration) increased, going from 2,842 cfs to 3,486 cfs.
-The majority of the inflow came from the Kissimmee River (253 cfs through S-65E & S-65EX1).
-Releases to the west via S-77 decreased from 972 cfs to 790 cfs and releases east via S-308 increased to 11 cfs.
-Releases south through the S-350 structures increased from 1,981 cfs to 2,612 cfs.
+Average daily inflows (excluding rainfall) decreased from the previous week, going from 285 cubic feet per second (cfs) to 270 cfs.
+Outflows (excluding evapotranspiration) decreased, going from 3,486 cfs to 941 cfs.
+The majority of the inflow came from the Kissimmee River (248 cfs through S-65E and S-65EX1).
+Releases to the west via S-77 increased from 790 cfs to 809 cfs and releases east via S-308 increased from 11 cfs to 27 cfs.
+Releases south through the S-350 structures decreased from 2,612 cfs to 66 cfs.
 Average inflows and outflows through water control structures surrounding the Lake for the previous two weeks (cfs) are shown in Table LO-1, as is the resultant Lake elevation change in inches (in) due to each structure's flow for the past week.
 Figure LO-4 shows the combined average daily cfs for inflows and outflows for the Lake over the past eight weeks.
 These data are provisional and are subject to change.

-The most recent satellite image (June 13, 2021) from the NOAA cyanobacteria monitoring product derived from EUMETSAT's Sentinel 3 OLCI sensor data showed increased bloom potential in central part of the Lake and medium to high bloom potential along the northwestern and northeastern parts of the Lake.
+The most recent satellite image (June 20, 2021) from the NOAA cyanobacteria monitoring product derived from EUMETSAT's Sentinel 3 OLCI sensor data showed medium to high bloom potential in northeast, east and central parts of the Lake.
 Overall, the bloom potential increased on the Lake from the previous week (Figure LO-5).

-A total of 20 out of 32 samples (or 97%) had microcystin concentrations below the EPA recommended human health recreational standard (8 μ g/L) and 34% had toxin concentrations below detection limits (Table LO-2 and Figure LO-6).
-The highest microcystin concentration (13 μ g/L) was detected at POLESOUT1 in the NW part of the Lake.
+A total of 20 out of 32 water quality samples (or 97%) had microcystin concentrations below the EPA recommended human health recreational standard (8 $\mu$ g/L) and 34% had toxin concentrations below detection limits (Table LO-2 and Figure LO-6).
+The highest microcystin concentration (13 $\mu$ g/L) was detected at POLESOUT1 in the NW part of the Lake.
 Overall, toxin concentration gradually decreased since early May, especially in the southern part of the Lake.
-63% of the sites had communities dominated by Microcystis aeruginosa.
+Sixty-three percent of the sites had communities dominated by Microcystis aeruginosa.
 The remaining 37% had mixed communities.
 The percentage of samples with mixed communities gradually increased since early May.
+Based on currently available chlorophyll a data, 7 out of 25 (or 28%) samples had chlorophyll a concentration above the 40 $\mu$ g/L threshold.
+The highest value (122 $\mu$ g/L) was recorded at FEBOUT location in NW part of the Lake.
+Compared to May surveys, biomass concentration decreased in northern part of the Lake and remained above the threshold in northwestern part of the Lake.